 I acknowledge that 1 am ultimately responsible for the system of internal financial control established by the municipality and place considerable importance on maintaining a strong control environment.
-To enable the accounting officer to meet these responsibilities, I set standards for responsibilities within a clearly defined framework, effective accounting procedures and adequate segregation of duties to ensure an acceptable level of risk.
+To enable the accounting officer to meet these responsibilities, I set standards for internal contral aimed at reducing the risk of error or deficit in a cost effective manner.
+The standards include the proper delegation of responsibilities within a clearly defined framework, effective accounting procedures and adequate segregation of duties to ensure an acceptable level of risk.
 These controls are monitored throughout the municipality and all employees are required to maintain the highest ethical standards in ensuring the municipality's business is conducted in a manner that in all reasonable circumstances is above reproach.
 The focus of risk management in the municipality is on identifying, assessing, managing and monitoring all known forms of risk across the municipality.
 While operating risk cannot be fully eliminated, the municipality endeavours to minimise it by ensuring that appropriate infrastructure, controls, systems and ethical behaviour are applied and managed within predetermined procedures and constraints.